OpenSSL /etc/ssl/ct_log_list.cnf.dist

 Files in /etc/ contain system-wide configuration settings that affect all users.

-Use this original configuration file when you need to restore OpenSSL to its default state after misconfiguration, during fresh installations, or as a baseline for customization.
-It's particularly useful for troubleshooting when your current config isn't working properly.
+Use this file to restore OpenSSL defaults after misconfiguration, for fresh installations, or as a customization baseline.
+Ideal for troubleshooting when your current config causes issues.